 Olympic and world champion 800m runner Caster Semenya has said she will continue with the 200m, regardless of any changes that might be made that would allow her to return to middle-distance racing in the coming year, according to a report from South Africa’s Sport24.
-In 2019, World Athletics decided that women with differences of sexual development (DSD) could not compete in running events between 400m and the mile unless they took hormone-suppressing drugs.
-Following the decision, Semenya (who refused to take any drugs) tried her hand at 5,000m racing and sprinting, ultimately opting to pursue the 200m for the upcoming Tokyo Olympics—a decision she told Athletics South Africa she’ll stick with “no matter what.”
+In 2019, World Athletics decided that women with 46 XY DSD (differences of sexual development) whose testosterone exceeded 5 nanomoles per litre could not compete in running events between 400m and the mile unless they took hormone-suppressing drugs.
+Following the decision, Semenya (who has said she will not take drugs to lower her testosterone) tried her hand at 5,000m racing and sprinting, ultimately opting to pursue the 200m for the upcoming Tokyo Olympics—a decision she told Athletics South Africa she’ll stick with “no matter what.”

 In 2019, the IAAF (now World Athletics) ruled that women with DSD had to lower their testosterone levels in order to compete in 400m to 1,600m races, with a maximum level of five nanomoles per litre.
 Semenya appealed the decision with the Court of Arbitration for Sport (CAS), and lost.
 She followed that up by winning an appeal with the Swiss Federal Supreme Court, only to have the court reconsider its own ruling and side with World Athletics.
 Semenya has since appealed the decision with the Swiss court once again, but she has her sights firmly set on the 200m now, and she’s said she doesn’t plan on refocusing ahead of Tokyo 2021.